ParagonTruss/UnitClassLibrary/README.md

 Reference the latest executable from this [NuGet package](http://www.nuget.org/packages/UnitClassLibrary/).

 ### Contributing
 Thank you!
-What are we without you, dear contributor?
+Where would we be without you, dear contributor?
 Thank you immensely for contributing.
-We ask that for the good of the project and the community, you adhere to the following guidelines for contributing.
+We ask that for the good of the project and the community, you adhere to the following guidelines.

 How to get and submit the code: [Obtaining and Submitting Code for Contribution](https://bitbucket.org/Clearspan/unit-class-library/wiki/Obtaining%20and%20Submitting%20Code%20for%20Contribution)